ddev/ddev/docs/content/users/install/ddev-installation.md

     8. Double-check in PowerShell: `wsl -l -v` should show three distros, and your Ubuntu should be the default.
 All three should be WSL version 2.
     9. Double-check in Ubuntu (or your distro): `echo $CAROOT` should show something like `/mnt/c/Users/<you>/AppData/Local/mkcert`
     10. Check that Docker is working inside Ubuntu (or your distro): `docker ps`
-    11. Optional: If you prefer to use the *traditional Windows* DDEV instead of working inside WSL2, install it with `choco install -y ddev`.
-The Windows DDEV works fine with the WSL2-based Docker engine.
-However, the WSL2 DDEV setup is vastly preferable and at least 10 times as fast.
-Support for the traditional Windows approach will eventually be dropped.
-    12. Open the WSL2 terminal, for example `Ubuntu` from the Windows start menu.
+    11. Open the WSL2 terminal, for example `Ubuntu` from the Windows start menu.
-    13. Install DDEV using
+    12. Install DDEV using

         ```bash
         curl https://apt.fury.io/drud/gpg.key | sudo apt-key add -